-Number of Directors 9 Number of Corporate Executive Officers2 4 Number of Outside Directors (Those being independent officers1) 6(6) Number of Executive 25 Average age of Directors 64 Officers Term of office of Directors 1 year Performance-linked remuneration (Short-term Yes Participation of Outside Directors in selecting Director candidates Yes incentive remuneration) Director carididates Non-monetary remuneration Participation of Outside Directors in determination of remuneration Yes (Medium- to long-term incentive remuneration) Yes

-- \1: All six Outside Directors have been notified to the listing stock exchange as independent officers who satisfy the Company's "judgment criteria for the independence of Outside Directors." - \2: Includes a Corporate Executive Officer who concurrently serves as Director (Representative Corporate Executive Officer and President).
+Number of Directors 9 Number of Corporate Number of Outside Directors (Those being independent officers1) 6(6) Executive Officers2 Number of Executive 25 Average age of Directors Officers Term of office of Directors 1 year Performance-linked remuneration (Short-term Participation of Outside Directors in selecting Director candidates Yes incentive remuneration) Participation of Outside Directors in determination of remuneration Yes Non-monetary remuneration (Medium- to long-term incentive remuneration) Yes 1: All six Outside Directors have been notified to the li satisfy the Company's "judgment criteria for the ind 2: Includes a Corporate Executive Officer who concu Executive Officer and President). dependence of Outside Directors."